Want to Stay in a Suite on Your Next Cruise? Use This Lesser-Known Upgrade Trick

 Not that long ago, upgrades on cruises were a matter of loyalty and luck.
-However, an increasing number of cruise lines now offer guests the chance to bid on superior unsold cabins at a lower rate (much like how airlines auction off business and first-class seats at a discount).
-It’s a scheme that allows the cruise company to earn additional money (and free up some of the easier-to-sell lower-priced cabins) while giving travelers a chance to enjoy upgraded accommodations for a below-the-shelf price.
+However, an increasing number of cruise lines now offer guests the chance to bid on superior unsold cabins at a lower rate (much like how airlines auction off business- and first-class seats at a discount).
+It’s a scheme that allows the cruise company to earn additional money (and free up some of the easier-to-sell lower-priced cabins) while giving travelers a chance to enjoy upgraded accommodations for below-the-shelf price.

-How does the cruise upgrade bidding process work?
+How does cruise upgrade bidding work?

-In the weeks and months leading up to a sailing (usually before the final payment deadline), cruise lines may send guests an email notification inviting them to bid for an upgrade.
+In the weeks and months leading up to a sailing—usually before the final payment deadline—cruise lines may send guests an email notification inviting them to bid for an upgrade.
 However, if they don’t receive an email, cruisers can go directly to the upgrade bidding page on the cruise line’s website and input their reservation number to get the ball rolling.

 Upgraded cruise cabins may come with other added perks—for instance, if you book into the Retreat on Celebrity ships, the suites include access to a private restaurant, lounge, and sundeck.

-Ryan Wicks/Celebrity Cruises
+Courtesy of Ryan Wicks/Celebrity Cruises

 Once you’ve submitted your bid, keep an eye on your email for any updates from the cruise line.
 It might come right away, or it may not come until the day of departure.
 Most cruise lines allow you to modify or withdraw your bid within a specified timeframe before the bidding window closes (which varies by company), but you can’t change your mind after the bid has been accepted.